WickedJester89/justynK/DevilutionX-additional-arguments-configuration-guide.md

 ### `--spawn`
-The game will be forced to run in Diablo:spawn mode even if diabda.mpq exist.
+The game will be forced to run in Diablo:spawn mode even if diabdat.mpq exist.
 This allow you to explore only the cathedral level with the warrior.
 It features all the limitations of the original diablo spawn.

 # [Hellfire]